 The human papillomavirus vaccine (HPV) is recommended in a three-dose schedule with the second and third doses given 2 and 6 months after the first dose.
 Routine vaccination with HPV is recommended for males and females aged 11 to 12 years of age.
 The vaccination series can be started as young as age 9 years; and a catch-up vaccination is recommended for females up to 26 years of age and males through age 21 who have not been vaccinated previously or who have not completed the full vaccine series.
 HPV is associated with cervical cancer and genital warts.

 The Importance of Vaccines for Children

 Vaccines are the best way we have to prevent the spread of infectious disease.
 Next to sanitation and clean drinking water, vaccines have been called the greatest public health intervention in history.
 Many diseases that were once prevalent in the U.S. are now at their lowest levels in decades thanks to vaccines.

 Why Do We Need a Childhood Immunization Schedule?

 Because of a child's developing immune system, doctors have found that vaccines work best when they are given at certain ages.

 For example, measles vaccine is not usually given to children until they are at least a year old.
 If it is given earlier it might not work as well.

 Also, some vaccines require multiple doses before complete immunization occurs.
 For these to be effective, it is important that the doses are not given too close to one another.
 This is why doctors have developed schedules for immunizations for your children.
-However, the schedules are flexible, and if a child misses a recommended dose at a given age he or she can catch up later.
+However, if a child misses a recommended dose at a given age he or she can catch up later.